 Kat Bloomfield, MS

-Kat (she/her) is a nonprofit executive and fundraising professional who has inspired nearly $12 million in charitable giving over 10 years.
+Kat (they/them/she/her) is a nonprofit executive and fundraising professional who has inspired nearly $12 million in charitable giving over 10 years.
 As an avid arts and STEM advocate, she feels a strong connection to the principles of social entrepreneurship, particularly centered around arts-integrated racial and economic justice.
 She is a graduate of Wellesley College with a dual Bachelors in Media Arts and Sciences and Printmaking and earned a Masters in Nonprofit Management at Northeastern University.
 Kat has worked with Tribeca Film Institute, New York Hall of Science, the JCC in Manhattan, New York Council on Nonprofits, Red Hook Initiative, the Ron Brown Scholar (RBS) Fund, and Contemporary & TRANSART.
 She also serves on the Company Stefanie Batten Bland and RBS Program Advisory Boards, and has served as a Director and Secretary of the Board at the Bloomingdale School of Music from 2016-2019.

 Carolyn Renée Pautz, PhD